openlattice/openlattice-help-site-old/_guides/integrations.md

 1. TOC
 {:toc}

 **Data integrations** take your data and map it to Loom's data model.
-Once you have completed this process, you'll be able to start linking and sharing your data with other members in your organization.
+Once you have completed this process, you'll be able to start linking and sharing your data with other users.

 ## Request Entity and Property Types